Psychology Schools in South Carolina

 The following guide to psychology schools in South Carolina, which features profiles of several undergraduate and graduate psychology programs, contains essential information on the many psychology programs offered in the state.
 South Carolina’s colleges and universities feature an eclectic mix of programs, with students able to concentrate in such areas of psychology as applied psychology, clinical psychology, and human factors.
 Some universities offer both undergraduate and graduate psychology students the opportunity to earn a psychology degree partially or entirely online, which can be an affordable and flexible alternative to a traditional psychology degree program.

-- There are 29 colleges and universities with psychology degree programs in South Carolina.
+- There are 30 not-for-profit colleges and universities with psychology degree programs in South Carolina.1

-- 9 schools provide a master’s or advanced degree in psychology.
+- 10 schools offer a master’s or advanced degree in psychology.1

 Continue reading to learn more about a few of the undergraduate and graduate psychology programs offered at South Carolina’s universities.

-The Citadel offers students, who plan to pursue a career in the United States military, the opportunity to earn a bachelor’s degree in psychology while training as cadets.
+The Citadel offers students who plan to pursue careers in the United States military the opportunity to earn a bachelor’s degree in psychology while training as cadets.
 Undergraduates are encouraged from the freshman year to engage in research with faculty members.
 Students generally complete an internship in the junior and senior year.
-Volunteerism is an important part of a Citadel student’s role as both students and faculty members volunteer on campus and in the local community.
-All students, regardless of major, are invited to join the Psychology Club, which holds regular meetings and hosts events, such as cookouts and lectures, throughout the academic year.
+Volunteerism is an important part of a Citadel student’s role; both students and faculty members volunteer on campus and in the local community.
+All students, regardless of major, are invited to join the Psychology Club, which holds regular meetings and hosts events such as cookouts and lectures throughout the academic year.
 Academically-eligible students may want to apply for membership to Psi Chi, the national honor society for psychology students.

 North Greensville University